Hopper (company): Acquisition history

 In late 2019, Hopper acquired a Colombian travel company, GDX Travel.

 In October 2021, the company bought PlacePass, a Boston-based online booking service.
 In the same year, Hopper took control of a trip-planning service, Journy.

 In February 2022, a Paris-based merchandising services provider, Smooss, was acquired.

 Technology and applications

 Hopper uses machine learning algorithms to dynamically change the price of its fintech offers, which are designed to provide flexibility for users.
 Its price-forecasting algorithm, which uses historical data to predict flight's price, was designed in 2010 in Cambridge, Massachusetts.

 Hopper applies its technology to give users additional fintech functions based on historical data, including "price freezing to protect against pricing volatility", "cancelling or changing flight bookings at short notice", or if a flight is delayed for any reason, changing it without overcharging.

 HTS (Hopper Technology Solutions)

-In 2021, the company launched a business-to-business initiative HTS, where enterprises can use its white-label travel portals or distribute Hopper's travel and fintech products.

-Hopper's customers include Capital One, where Hopper develops its travel booking portal, Capital One Travel.
+In 2021, Hopper launched HTS (Hopper Technology Solutions), a business-to-business division designed to license the company's AI, travel-commerce and fintech tools.
+Through HTS, Hopper provides white-label booking platforms and fintech products to third-party enterprises, including banks, airlines, and travel service providers.

+Following its establishment, HTS entered into agreements with various companies.
+Notable early clients included Capital One, where HTS developed its travel booking portal, Capital One Travel.
+Other notable early clients included Uber (United Kingdom), Air Canada, which adopted HTS' "Cancel for Any Reason", and Tripadvisor, which integrated HTS for hotel bookings within its mobile app.
+HTS also expanded its presence in the financial sector through partnerships with banking institutions such as the Commonwealth Bank (Australia) Nubank in Latin America, and Lloyds Bank in the UK.

+By 2023, additional collaborations with airlines were reported, including Virgin Australia, which implemented "HTS Stays" for accommodation bookings, and Frontier Airlines, which adopted HTS to power its "Disruption Assistance for Any Reason" option.

+Deceptive marketing

+In May 2018, Hopper came under fire for its Secret Fares feature, which claimed to offer flight seats at a discount of 35%.
+It claimed that it had exclusive access to such seats from certain airlines.
+However, Air Canada and WestJet both broke ties with the company, claiming that it had falsely marketed the fares as exclusive.
+Hopper eventually closed the program.

+In July 2026, Hopper agreed to pay million to settle FTC allegations of charging fees without consent and deceiving users about fees and benefits of some its products.
+TechCrunch reported it as another case of regulator's crackdown on online portals using dark patterns.